munkyuK/munkyuK.github.io/_pages/research.md

 we can divide the problem into two main aspects.
 The first is the scattering problem.
 Imaging can be thought of as measuring the momentum change caused by the target object.
 Here, the light scattered only once by the sample is called a single scattered wave.
 Conversely, not only from the object but also from within the medium, we have light that has undergone momentum changes, known as multiple-scattered waves.
 These waves lose information about the object as they pass through the medium.
 As the object's depth increases or the scattering becomes more severe, the ballistic wave exponentially decreases, and when the noise level created by multiple scattering exceeds the sample signal, we can no longer distinguish the image.

 The other one is the aberration problem.
 Aberration is angle dependent phase retardation within the single scattering that does not undergo momentum changes.
 Commonly known as adaptive optics, this is a method to correct system aberrations and restore distorted images.
 We can do the adaptive optics with hardware such as Shack-Hartmann sensors, or we can computationally correct aberrations.
-Input and output aberrations can be decomposed from datasets obtained by illuminating the object at various angles, allowing us to restore distorted object images.
+By illuminating the object at various angles we construct a single reflection matrix.
+We can manage the reflection matrix to accumulate only single scattering coherently and decompose input and output aberrations from obtained datasets, allowing us to restore distorted object images.

 Reference :
 * S. Kang, S. Jeong et al., "Imaging deep within a scattering medium using collective accumulation of single-scattered waves", Nature Photonics 9, 253-258 (2015)